PA110/IT-Project-Governance-Framework/README.md

 | Billing errors | 3 | 4 | HIGH | Automated coding checks, audits |
 | Interoperability gaps | 3 | 3 | MED | HL7/FHIR integration standards |

-**Real-World Case:** In 2020, Universal Health Services — one of the largest US hospital chains — was hit by a ransomware attack.
+**Case:** In 2020, Universal Health Services — one of the largest US hospital chains — was hit by a ransomware attack.
 Their EMR went down for weeks.
 Hospitals using Epic's offline mode and disaster recovery protocols kept serving patients.
 Those without robust governance scrambled.
 The lesson: governance saves lives, not just money.

 ---